Trump's Ukraine Call May Be 'Game-Changer' On Impeachment

 Among Democrats, Calls For Trump's Impeachment Grow

-Trump And The Ukraine Controversy: The View From Kiev
+Trump And The Ukraine Controversy: The View From Kyiv

-Trump admitted that he put a hold on money to Ukraine, but he denied it had anything to do with wanting Ukraine to investigate Biden.
+Three Democratic committee chairmen released a letter Tuesday to White House Counsel Pat Cipollone arguing that an explicit quid pro quo doesn't matter.
+House intelligence committee Chairman Adam Schiff, oversight Chairman Elijah Cummings, and foreign affairs Chairman Rep. Eliot L. Engel, write that Ukraine depends on U.S. aid and is under continued threat from Russia.

-Instead he did it, "because-- very important, very important, I want other countries to put up money.
-I think it's unfair that we put up the money but then people call me and they say, 'Oh, let it go, and I let it go.' "
+"It is, therefore, particularly vulnerable to pressure from a U.S. President," they write in the letter demanding documents rattled to the Ukraine call to be released.
+"Exploiting that vulnerability to advance the President's personal political interests — whether or not the President ever expressly tied his request to a quid pro quo — subverts the constitutional duties he is sworn to uphold and presents an acute crisis for our democracy."

 The allegation, popular in conservative media circles, has been looked at.
 And there is no evidence the Bidens did anything wrong, something that has been fact checked by multiple news outlets.